LSBA Home

 District Eight Representative

-Cooper was a member of the 2022-23 Leadership LSBA Class.
-She also is a member of the Shreveport Bar Association and the Harry V. Booth/Judge Henry A. Politz American Inn of Court.
-She was named to the Top Lawyers 2023 Shreveport/Bossier list by SB Magazine.
+Cooper was a member of the Leadership LSBA 2022-23 Class.
+She is a member of the Shreveport Bar Association and the Harry V. Booth/

 In her community, she is a member of the League of Women Voters, Delta Sigma Theta Sorority, Inc. and the NAACP.
 Cooper also serves on the Board of Directors for the Louisiana Chapter of the Alzheimer’s Association.